kammitama5/kammitama5.github.io/_posts/2019-01-31-Thursday-January-31st.md

    one was focused on women in research, particularly with an interest in Derived Algebraic Geometry and Bi Rational Moduli Spaces.
 We were fortunate enough to be able to speak with several researchers both in academia and in industry.
-One who stuck out for me that I was able to speak with is [Kristin Lauter](https://en.wikipedia.org/wiki/Kristin_Lauter), who is a mathematician/ computer scientist who works for Microsoft Reseach in Redmond on Crytography.
+One mentor who stuck out for me that I was able to speak with is [Kristin Lauter](https://en.wikipedia.org/wiki/Kristin_Lauter).
+She is a mathematician/ computer scientist who works for Microsoft Reseach in Redmond on Cryptography.

 ## There was a poster session

 - Unlike CS poster events that I have attended, there was no cash prize, and there was less of a focus on the school the person was attending.
-   Posters were also not sponsored by industry (Google, Mozilla, etc).
+   Posters were also not sponsored by industry (Google, Mozilla, etc), although most who presented posters were reimbursed via grant money from NSF and the NSA.

 ## In conclusion